 - Complimentary breakfast

-- Complimentary full breakfast, fresh Belgian waffles, sausage, eggs, biscuits and gravy.
+- Complimentary full breakfast, Fresh Belgian waffles, sausage and eggs

 - Exercise facility, 24-hour, with cardio equipment.

 - Universal gym

 - 24-hour front desk

 - Multilingual staff, (English, Spanish)